Axioen/dotfiles/README.md

-Basic dotfiles and scripts for my shit.
+Basic dotfiles and scripts for my setup.

 *Note:* All of the dzen scripts are a WIP.